W0rldwide/Ww0_Logic/README.md

 ===========================================================================

-(Note: This translation assumes the context of a request for translation and vulnerability analysis.)
+(Note: If you have any request & recommand for vulnerability analysis.)
   -> write comment on issue side